 - Please consider consulting with a financial and/or tax adviser, especially to discuss whether you will qualify for Federal tax credit(s).

 - We recommend you explore energy efficiency improvements before you make this major investment.
 If you can reduce your energy usage before you buy, you may not need as big of a generation system.
 The City can assist with a free energy audit if you call 1-855-516-2105.

-- Lastly, solar can be an important long-term investment, so please consider the age of your roof.
-If it's over 7 years old, you may want to do additional research.
-If this all sounds good, it sounds like you're about to "Go Solar."
+- Solar can be an important long-term investment, so please consider the age of your roof.
+If it’s over 7 years old, you may want to do additional research.

 - The Electric Solar Application packet has 3 forms (Forms A, B, and C).
 A completed and signed IRS W-9 is required for C-Gs requesting to participate in the Net Surplus Program (see Form A, part 5).
 Please complete, sign, and date all forms.
 Please note, the City requires original signatures in blue or black ink.
 No digital signatures, e-signatures, or photocopies will be accepted.
 Forms A, B, and C are "fill-in" PDF documents.
 Forms may be completed by hand provided that writing is legible.
 Forms that are difficult to read will be returned for revision without review.

-- Your contractor should submit both sets of documents, including all supporting material, to the City's Development Services department.
+- Your contractor should submit the electric application packet, including all supporting material, to the City Customer Service Desk (front counter at City Hall).
 If you or your contractor have any questions about the Electric Solar Application, please email COSLSolar@CityofShastaLake.org.